JGS International Media Group, Inc.

 Throughout her career, Julianna has worked with more than 20 different ethnic cultures in the media and digital technology industries, consumer goods industry, and with international businesses seeking U.S., Latin American, European and Asian business opportunities.

 She is a strategic global business developer with international success in driving worldwide business development in multicultural and U.S. markets.
-Julianna offers extensive international experience on how to connect with cultural consumers through disruptive, digital technologies.
+Julianna has extensive international experience on how to connect with cultural consumers through disruptive, digital technologies.

 Digital strategies include a culturally-relevant approach to e-commerce, real-time digital connections through social media engagement, strategic partnerships, global content distribution & sales, multicultural and niche consumer marketing, organizational culture and change management, as well as cross cultural training.
 She has had broad success with new product launches in management roles with companies ranging from $10 million to $1.5 billion in revenue and has managed teams from abroad.